← Back to ResourcesBreed Guides

 Benefits:

-1. Known adult temperament — Dachshund variation is wide
+1. Known adult temperament.
+Dachshund variation is wide.

-4. Often house-trained (Dachshunds are notoriously hard to housetrain as puppies)
+4. Often house-trained.
+Dachshunds are notoriously hard to housetrain as puppies.

-5. Past worst chewing/training-overwhelm phase
+5. Past worst chewing and training-overwhelm phase.

-Adoption fee: $300–$700 vs $1,500–$3,000+ for puppies.
-Adult Dachshunds typically have 6–12+ years of lifespan ahead.
-Ask the rescue for vet records, IVDD history, hip/spine X-rays if available, allergy and dental records.
+Adoption fee: $300 to $700 vs $1,500 to $3,000+ for puppies.
+Adult Dachshunds typically have 6 to 12+ years of lifespan ahead.
+Ask the rescue for vet records, IVDD history, hip and spine X-rays if available, plus allergy and dental records.

 How do I avoid Dachshund scams in Calgary?

-Dachshund scams are common because of breeder pricing ($1,500–$6,000+).
+Dachshund scams are common because of breeder pricing ($1,500 to $6,000+).

 Red flags: